Introduction

 Third Parties

-• External Third Parties include:
+• External Third Parties include the following, based throughout the world:

-1. service providers acting as processors based outside Canada that provide IT, marketing, system administration, and other services.
+1. service providers acting as processors or joint data controllers that provide student recruitment, IT, marketing, system administration, and other services;

-2. professional advisers acting as processors or joint data controllers, including legal counsel, bankers, auditors, and insurers based throughout the world who provide consultancy, banking, legal, insurance, and accounting services.
+2. professional advisers acting as processors or joint data controllers, including legal counsel, bankers, auditors, and insurers who provide consultancy, banking, legal, insurance, and accounting services;

 4. employers and potential employers who request a reference from UCW;